eellak/gsoc2019-apidesign/README.md

-# :rocket: Google Summer Of Code 2019 Project - API Design Tool
+# :rocket: GSoC 2019 Project - API Design Tool

 Welcome to the home repository of "API Design Tool".